Introduction to Shibari FAQ

 Do I need to come with a partner?

-For the Rope beginners course you can practice all the components on yourself or a piece of furniture.
+No. For this course you can practice all the components on yourself or a piece of furniture.
 You are welcome to bring a friend to practice on (class pricing is per person so they will need a ticket to attend too) but this is optional.

 Do I need any previous experience?